nicobos/WeatherApp/README.md

 A simple proof of concept weather app.

 API Used: https://openweathermap.org/api
-One Call API 3.0 - Weather Data
+One Call API 3.0 - Weather Data.
-Geocoding API - Geocoding device location to friendly name and reverse geocoding search input name to coordinates for weather data call
+Geocoding API - Geocoding device location to friendly name and reverse geocoding search input name to coordinates for weather data cal.

 ## Overview